 SPSV Regulations permit a vehicle licence holder to rent the insured vehicle to another person.
-The person providing the rental must own the vehicle or be entitled to the use and possession of it and be the holder of the vehicle licence, and must provide appropriate insurance for the period of the rental.
+The person providing the rental must own the vehicle or be entitled to use it and be in possession of it while also being the holder of the vehicle licence, and must provide appropriate insurance for the period of the rental.

 The person providing the rental must notify the Authority of the rental, either using NTA’s online system, or by calling the SPSV Information Line on 0761 064 000.
 They must provide NTA with the details of the period of the arrangement, the renter’s SPSV driver licence number and the vehicle registration number.
 They must maintain a record of the vehicle licence associated with the rental agreement.

 - ensure that the person driving is fully licensed to drive the vehicle as an SPSV

 - keep a record of the name, address and contact number of each person driving the SPSV and their SPSV driver licence details

 - retain these records and make them available for inspection by the Authority on request

 The rental of an SPSV licence only (without the vehicle) is prohibited at law.
 It is a criminal offence to operate without a current SPSV licence.
 The criminal conviction for this offence attracts a penalty of up to €5,000.

 Local authorities (in consultation with An Garda Síochána) are responsible for planning the location and design of taxi ranks, deciding on their size and hours of operation, building and maintaining them, and managing their use.
 NTA’s role in this regard is limited to offering advice, guidelines and funding to the local authorities.

 When using a rank, you need to be aware of the following:

 - Taxis standing at an official taxi rank must be available for hire